isc-projects/isc-dnssec-guide/doc/advanced-discussions.rst

 related to your parent zone, such as how quickly they can remove the old DS records and publish the new ones.

-As with many other facets of DNSSEC, there are many aspects to take into account when it comes to emergency key rollovers.
+As with many other facets of DNSSEC, there are multiple aspects to take into account when it comes to emergency key rollovers.
 For more in-depth considerations, please check out :rfc:`7583`.